top of page

 • Jerky

-In addition to our snacks, we always grabbed a sandwich to take on the train with us for our first and sometimes second meal.
-Whether it was pre-packaged from the local supermarket or from the sandwich shop at the train station, it was fresher and/or cheaper than buying meals from the cafe car.
+In addition to our snacks, we always grabbed a sandwich or salad to take on the train with us for our first and sometimes second meal.
+Whether it was pre-packaged from the local supermarket or from a sandwich shop at the train station, it was fresher and/or cheaper than buying meals from the cafe car.

 During our month-long train trip, we saw a few people bringing on tiny coolers as a carry-on, and we thought that was super smart!
 After our trip, we purchased a soft, collapsible cooler to use as a beer cooler for camping, but we realize now that it would have been perfect for our train trip too.
 Do yourself a favor and get one, plus a couple of freezer packs, and you’ll be golden on the trains.

-One other quick, funny story: we’ve heard of other coach passengers pre-ordering pizza from a local shop and having it delivered directly to the train platform during one of the fresh air breaks, and then being the envy of all the passengers.
-While it can be a good idea, let’s also acknowledge that there are a lot of things that could go wrong with this plan, such as the train being delayed or cutting the fresh air break short, or your delivery driver being late and missing you altogether.
-But if you can get the timing just right, awesome!
+One other quick, funny story: we’ve heard of other coach passengers pre-ordering pizza from a local shop and having it delivered directly to the train platform during one of the fresh air breaks, and then being the envy of all the other passengers.
+While it could be a good idea, let’s also acknowledge that there are a lot of things that could go wrong with this plan, such as the train being delayed or cutting the fresh air break short, or your delivery driver being late and missing you altogether, so order at your own risk.

-The cafe car is the only option for coach passengers to buy food on Amtrak trains, and sleeper car passengers are welcomed to it as well if you want a snack between your meals or additional beverages.
+The cafe car is a fairly affordable option for coach passengers to buy food on Amtrak trains, and sleeper car passengers are welcomed to it as well if you want a snack between your meals or additional beverages.

 However, the food… well, let’s just say it’s not great.
 It will get the job done when you’re hungry, but think of it more like a concession stand instead of a cafe.
 All of the hot food is simply reheated in a microwave to order; there is no kitchen.